 Bauman was elated to find out that he would be receiving an HJF fellowship: “I know that these are incredibly competitive fellowships and to be selected for such an award is a true honor.”

 The Henry M. Jackson Foundation for the Advancement of Military Medicine, Inc. (HJF) is a global nonprofit that administers more than $500 million in medical research funds annually.
-For more than 35 years, HJF has partnered with researchers and clinicians to provide bench to beside to battlefield research support.
+For more than 35 years, HJF has partnered with researchers and clinicians to provide bench to bedside to battlefield research support.
 More than 3,000 HJF teammates ensure HJF is a trusted and responsive partner by providing scientific, administrative, and program operations services to researchers in the military, academia, and private industry.
 For more information, visit hjf.org.